JonathanWilbur/mueller-report/volume1.md

 Russian government's efforts to interfere in the 2016 presidential election." appointment Order (introduction).
-"The special counsel," the Order stated, "is authorized to conduct the investigation confirmed by then-FBI director James B. Comey in testimony before the House permanent Select committee on intelligence on March 20, 2017," including:'(i) any links and/or coordination between the Russian government and individuals associated with the campaign of president Donald Trump; and (ii) any matters that arose or may arise directly from the investigation; and (iii) any other matters within the scope of 28 C.F.R. § 600.4(a). appointment Order ¶(b). section 600.4 affords the special counsel "the authority to investigate and prosecute federal crimes committed in the course of, and with intent to interfere with, the special counsel's investigation, such as perjury, obstruction of justice, destruction of evidence, and intimidation of witnesses ."
+"The special counsel," the Order stated, "is authorized to conduct the investigation confirmed by then-FBI director James B. Comey in testimony before the House permanent Select committee on intelligence on March 20, 2017," including:

+- i. any links and/or coordination between the Russian government and individuals associated with the campaign of president Donald Trump; and
+- ii. any matters that arose or may arise directly from the investigation; and
+- iii. any other matters within the scope of 28 C.F.R. § 600.4(a).

+Appointment Order ¶(b). section 600.4 affords the special counsel "the authority to investigate and prosecute federal crimes committed in the course of, and with intent to interfere with, the special counsel's investigation, such as perjury, obstruction of justice, destruction of evidence, and intimidation of witnesses ."
 28 C.F.R. § 600.4(a).
-The authority to investigate "any matters that arose. .. directly from the investigation ," appointment Order ¶(b)(ii), covers similar crimes that may have occurred during the course of the FBI's confirmed investigation before the special counsel's appointment.
+The authority to investigate "any matters that arose... directly from the investigation ," appointment Order ¶(b)(ii), covers similar crimes that may have occurred during the course of the FBI's confirmed investigation before the special counsel's appointment.
 "If the special counsel believes it is necessary and appropriate, " the Order further provided, "the special counsel is authorized to prosecute federal crimes arising from the investigation of these matters. " Id. ¶(c). finally, the Acting attorney general made applicable "sections 600.4 through 600.10 of Title 28 of the Code of federal regulations. " Id. ¶(d).

 The Acting attorney general further clarified the scope of the special counsel's investigatory authority in two subsequent memoranda.
 A memorandum dated August 2, 2017, explained that the appointment Order had been "worded categorically in order to permit its public release without confirming specific investigations involving specific individuals."
 It then confirmed that the special counsel had been authorized since his appointment to investigate allegations that three Trump campaign officials-Carter Page, Paul Manafort, and George